-- (a) Grant awards that are used toward the annual cost of rent, or debt service payments for existing or new facilities shall be based on the following: - (1) Per-pupil facilities aid for charter schools which shall be awarded to subgrantees in an amount of seven hundred fifty dollars (\$750) per student based on the eligible K 12 grade student enrollment on file with the CDE, not to exceed seventy five percent (75%) of the annual eligible costs for the current year if available, or, based on prior year data if current year data is not available. - (2) No individual grant may exceed two hundred and fifty thousand dollars (\$250,000) per year, with a maximum grant period of up to three years.
-The grant period shall not exceed the end of the funding period as determined by the U.S. Department of Education and referenced in Section 10185. - (b) Grant awards that are used toward the purchase, construction, or renovation costs of land and facilities, shall be based on the following: - (1) Per-pupil facilities aid for charter schools which shall be awarded to subgrantees in an amount of one thousand dollars (\$1,000) per student based on the eligible K - 12 grade student enrollment on file with the CDE, not to exceed seventy five percent (75%) of the annual total eligible project costs for which the applicant is applying. - (2) No individual grant may exceed five hundred thousand dollars (\$500,000) per year, with a maximum grant period of up to three years.
-The grant period shall not exceed the end of the funding period as determined by the U.S. Department of Education and referenced in Section 10185. - (c) If a charter school is determined to be eligible for an award under the CSFP Charter School Facility Grant Program (CSFGP) during the period of eligibility as a Program subgrantee following any specific funding round based on the same eligible lease costs, the following shall apply: - (1) if the maximum grant award for the Program_is determined by an amount of seven hundred fifty dollars (\$750) per student pursuant to subdivision (a)(1) of this Section, the maximum grant award shall be determined by the difference between seven hundred fifty dollars (\$750) per student and one thousand one hundred seventeen dollars (\$1,117) per unit of current year average daily attendance (The remaining balance is the grant award as defined by the CSFP regulations, Section 10170.2(d)); - (21) If the maximum grant award for the Program CSFGP is determined by 75% of eligible lease costs pursuant to subdivision (a)(1) of this Section, no award shall be issued under the Program. - (2) If the applicant's annual CSFGP award is based on the Average Daily
+- (a) Grant awards that are used toward the annual cost of rent or debt service payments for existing or new facilities shall be based on the following: - (1) Per-pupil facilities aid for charter schools which shall be awarded to subgrantees in an amount of seven hundred fifty dollars (\$750) per student based on the eligible K - 12 grade student enrollment on file with the CDE, not to exceed seventy five percent (75%) of the annual eligible costs for the current year if available, or based on prior year data if current year data is not available.

+- (2) No individual grant may exceed two hundred and fifty thousand dollars (\$250,000) per year, with a maximum grant period of up to three years.
+The grant period shall not exceed the end of the funding period as determined by the U.S. Department of Education and referenced in Section 10185. - (b) Grant awards that are used toward the purchase, construction, or renovation costs of land and facilities, shall be based on the following: - Per-pupil facilities aid for charter schools which shall be awarded to subgrantees in an amount of one thousand dollars (\$1,000) per student based on the eligible K - 12 grade student enrollment on file with the CDE, not to exceed seventy five percent (75%) of the total eligible project costs for which the applicant is applying. - (2) No individual grant may exceed five hundred thousand dollars (\$500,000) per year, with a maximum grant period of up to three years.
+The grant period shall not exceed the end of the funding period as determined by the U.S. Department of Education and referenced in Section 10185. - (c) Grant awards, for up to a three-year period, will be reserved and apportioned from funds available in the year that the subgrantee is awarded funding.
+The Authority may, at its sole discretion, reduce grant awards to reflect changes in the subgrantee's enrollment, lease costs, or other circumstances. - (d) Grant funds that become available may be awarded to an alternate applicant from the most recent funding round until the next funding round commences, at which time any funds that become available will be combined with the available funds for the new funding round. - (e) An organization comprised of more than one charter school may apply for more than one grant by submitting a separate application for each charter school.